thcorre/SRv6-FlexAlgo-Telemetry-Lab-with-Nokia-SROS/README.md

 Note: All Nokia SR OS YANG models are publicly available on: [https://github.com/nokia/7x50_YangModels](https://github.com/nokia/7x50_YangModels).

-gnmic is then using prometheus TSDB as output for storing the metrics, which can be used Grafana (PromQL).
+gnmic is then using prometheus TSDB as output for storing the metrics which can then be fetched by Grafana for monitoring (PromQL).

 Grafana dashboards are provided to check:
 * The state of the interfaces for each node